ahmetb/kubernetes-network-policy-recipes/07-allow-traffic-from-some-pods-in-another-namespace.md

 (traffic allowed)
 ```
 ## remarks
-The above mentioned scenario will only work if the namespace named other has label team=operations because the condition mentioned in our network policy is a AND condition which means both the condition must be true for the network policy to allow ingress traffic
+The above mentioned scenario will only work if the namespace named `other` has label team=operations because the condition mentioned in our network policy is a AND condition which means both conditions must be true for the network policy to allow ingress traffic.

 ## remarks
 Please note that that example below is OR condition